Azure/iotedgedev/README.md

 For a more detailed overview of IoT Edge Dev Tool including setup and commands, please see the [Wiki](https://github.com/Azure/iotedgedev/wiki).

-## Quickstart (coming soon for iotedgedev 0.82.0)
+## Quickstart

-> The quickstart requires IoT Edge Dev Container with iotedgedev 0.82.0, which will be coming soon.
-Please stay tuned.
-To set up development machines manually instead of using the IoT Edge Dev Container, please see the [Manual Development Machine Setup Wiki](https://github.com/Azure/iotedgedev/wiki/manual-dev-machine-setup).
+> To set up development machines manually instead of using the IoT Edge Dev Container, please see the [Manual Development Machine Setup Wiki](https://github.com/Azure/iotedgedev/wiki/manual-dev-machine-setup).

 This quickstart will run a container, create a solution, setup Azure resources, build and deploy modules to your device, setup and start the Edge simulator and then monitor messages flowing into IoT Hub.